 Here all – mainly single black men – from the different islands are brought together and get deported to Turkey.
 At the moment this are around 30 a day…

 In Turkey they usually go straight to jail and if they escape, they can’t go anywhere.
 If you find a job illegally, they will be heavily underpaid.
 As an African you certainly do not get asylum in Turkey.
-And without a passport you cannot go back to your home country if you would be able to.
+And without a passport you cannot go back to your home country IF you would be able to.

-After the demonstration on 24th of January, where the Samonees demanding that the asylum seekers only should be registered on the island and being sent back or being brought to the mainland, shocking opinions about refugees appear under Samos24 on the internet…
+After the demonstration on 24th of January, where the Samonees demand that the asylum seekers only should be registered on the island and being sent back or being brought to the mainland, shocking opinions about refugees appear under Samos24 on the internet…

 When Bassirou sees that an African is stealing in the KiloShop, he warns him: “Hey, Brother, I wouldn’t do that.
 You not only give yourself a bad name, but all Africans…”